chi-n-nguyen/llmgine/README.md

 ---

-## 🎓 **DS Cubed Integration**
+## 🎓 **DSCubed Integration**

-This enhanced implementation supports DS Cubed's vision of expanding LLM technology adoption across University of Melbourne clubs.
+This enhanced implementation supports DSCubed's vision of expanding LLM technology adoption across University of Melbourne student clubs (The presentation by AI Team from induction was impressive enough).
 The architecture provides immediate practical value while maintaining the flexibility to adapt to diverse organizational needs.
 For deployment guidance and university-specific configuration, see the documentation in `programs/engine/README.md`.

 > _"Build architecturally sound LLM apps, not spaghetti code.
 > Welcome to the engine room."_